 Draft zero, or the pantser’s compromise

-Some writers simply do not want to or are unable to outline.
-However, even for the writers who prefer to write by the seat of their pants, there is a kind of plot outline they may find useful.
+Some writers simply do not want to outline.
+However, even if you prefer to write by the seat of your pants, there is a kind of plot outline you may find useful.

-Some pantsers find that they are able to trick themselves into creating a kind of outline by writing what they call a zero draft or discovery draft.
-This is too unstructured to be even a first draft, but it is far more extensive and detailed than the above outlines.
+This draft is too unstructured to be even a first draft, but it is far more extensive and detailed than the above outlines.
 In fact, it can run to 100 or 200 pages.
-However, it is ideally written quickly, and it is permissible to skip entire swathes of the actual story with notes giving only the roughest idea of what should occur such as “something happens here” or “somehow they get out of the building.”
+However, it is ideally written quickly, and it is permissible to skip entire swathes of the actual story and leave notes in their place.
+The point in this type of outlining is to give only the roughest idea of what should occur, when.

-The discovery draft can be a boon to writers who have struggled with outlines but find that they get bogged down while trying to write a novel without the safety net of that very outline.
+The discovery draft is a boon if you’ve struggled with outlines but find you get bogged down while trying to write a novel without the safety net of one.

 Even if you don’t enjoy planning and structuring, some form of outlining will help.
 Use Now Novel’s Idea Finder to create a plan for your book, step by step.
 Try it now.